 Can a living will replace my health care proxy?
 No. A living will is NOT a binding legal document in Massachusetts.
-Emergency medical personnel (EMT's) and physicians may not use a living will in making life-saving decisions.
+Emergency medical personnel (EMTs) and physicians may not use a living will in making life-saving decisions.
 These professionals must follow their own required rules and protocols, many of which are prescribed by law.
-Even though it's not binding, your living will will likely have a checklist that can help you talk about your health care wishes with your proxy.
+Even though it's not binding, a living will should have a checklist that can help you talk about your health care wishes with your proxy.